kenjohansen/baseball-stats-dashboard/README.md

 ### Backend
 - Python FastAPI for high-performance API
-- PostgreSQL for data persistence
+- MongoDB for data persistence
-- SQLAlchemy ORM
+- Motor for asynchronous MongoDB operations
 - Pydantic for data validation
 - OpenAI integration for player descriptions